 “Good News from Ghent: The Suppression of the Self in Modern Literary Theory”, The Critical Review, no. 37, 1997, pp. 28-46.

-A book about the idea of recognition in three Shakespeare plays
+- The idea of recognition in Shakespeare

 - Contrasting models of Modern Self in Poetry and Philosophy since Romanticism